adsurkasur/tgatb-habit-tracker/docs/ANDROID_15_COMPATIBILITY.md

 # Android 15+ System Bars Compatibility

+> Audit note (2025-12-12): The codebase includes native support and guidance for Android 15 compatibility.
+The JS side uses `use-system-bars-unified.ts` to coordinate system bar state; ensure native `SystemUiPlugin` and opt-out flags are kept in sync with the hook behavior during testing.

 ## Overview

 Starting with Android 15 (API level 35), directly setting `window.statusBarColor` is deprecated.
 This implementation provides forward-compatible system bar management using the WindowInsets API while maintaining backward compatibility.